Reproduction Edward IV Gold Angel

 History: Edward IV was a central figure in the Wars of the Roses, a series of civil wars fought between the Yorkist and Lancastrian factions between 1455 and 1487.
 Edward IV was King from 4 March 1461 to 3 October 1470, then again in his second reign from 11 April 1471 until his death in 1483.

+During Edward IV’s first reign, light coinage was introduced in August 1464 in order to increase the supply of bullion to the mint.
+At this time a new coin was issued called the Angel.
 This Angel is from his second reign and during this period the Angel and Half-Angel were the only gold denominations issued.
 The type and weights of the coins remained the same as the light coinage of Edward's first reign.